-The Department of Health Sciences is home to five graduate programs: M.S. in Public Health Education; M.S. is Dietetics; M.S. in Nutrition and Physical Activity; MOT if Occupational Therapy; MPAS in Physician Assistant Studies.
-The Department also offers a Health Services Administration track in the MBA program.
+The Department of Health Sciences is home to three graduate programs: M.S. in Health Sciences with a concentration in either Dietetics or Nutrition and Physical Activity; M.O.T. in Occupational Therapy; M.P.A.S. in Physician Assistant Studies.
+The Department also offers a Health Services Administration track in the M.B.A. program.